smetj/wishbone/docs/installation.rst

         Parameters:

+            -   name(str)
-            - name (str):               The instance name when initiated.
+                The name of the module.

+            -   size(int)
+                The default max length of each queue.

+            -   frequency(int)
+                The frequency in seconds to generate metrics.

             - interval (float):     The interval in seconds between each generated event.
-                                        Should have a value > 0.
+                                    A value of 0 means as fast as possible.
                                     default: 1

+            - message (string):     The content of the test message.
+                                    default: "test"

+            - numbered (bool):      When true, appends a sequential number to the end.
+                                    default: False

         Queues:

             - outbox:    Contains the generated events.

+    $

 External modules
 ''''''''''''''''

 Not all modules are builtin modules.
 There is a collection of modules which can be downloaded from https://github.com/smetj/wishboneModules.
-The reason they are not builtin modules is to limit the number of dependencies for Wishbone itself.
-All modules are also in 1 repository.
-Within time they will be available as separate projects and added to Pypi.

-To install an *external* module follow these steps:
+Any Wishbone modules which are not an inherent part of the project itself will be installed in the *wishbone.contrib* category.

+Installing a "contrib" module typically involves installing the provided packages through **pypi** or by installing the Python package manually.

 .. code-block:: sh